 Comprehensive Stroke Center

-The stroke program at Baylor Scott & White Memorial – Temple has been a Joint Commission certified stroke center since 2010.
+The stroke program at Baylor Scott & White Medical Center – Temple has been certified as a Comprehensive Stroke Center by Joint Commission since 2010.
 This distinction is given to centers that demonstrate their stroke care program follows national standards and guidelines that can significantly improve outcomes for stroke patients.

-Baylor Scott & White Memorial – Temple's Comprehensive Stroke Center achievements include:
+Baylor Scott & White Medical Center – Temple's Comprehensive Stroke Center achievements include:

 - 2018 American Heart Association/American Stroke Association Get with the Guidelines Stroke Gold Plus Designation which recognizes demonstrated performance for 24 consecutive months or more.

-- Baylor Scott & White Memorial – Temple is the 2018 recipient of Target Stroke Honor Roll Elite Plus Award (American Heart Association/America Stroke Association) for quickly delivering clot busting medication.
+- Baylor Scott & White Medical Center – Temple is the 2018 recipient of Target Stroke Honor Roll Elite Plus Award (American Heart Association/America Stroke Association) for quickly delivering clot busting medication.
 Providing this therapy quickly has the potential to improve patient outcomes for those who may suffer a stroke.

 - To achieve this award clot busting medication must be delivered within 60 minutes in at least 75 percent of acute ischemic stroke patients AND within 45 minutes in at least 50 percent of patients